MSE2202/Lab1/docs/MSEduino-assembly.md

      <img src="figs/iron_temp.jpg" alt="iron temp" width="20%"/>

-3. Start with the top (component) side of the MSE-Duino PCB.
+3. Start with the top (component) side of the MSEduino PCB.
 Most of the components will be placed on the top side of the board with a silkscreened white labels MSE_Duino R5.1, as shown.
 The through-hole components placed on the top side will be soldered to the bottom of the board.

 4. Place the thirteen 4.7 kΩ resistors into their marked locations (R2--R14).
 Note that, the orientation of the resistor does not matter; however, it is good practice to have them all face the same way.